nodejs/node/doc/api/addons.markdown

 * `callback`: `void (*)(void*)` - A pointer to the function to call at exit.
 * `args`: `void*` - A pointer to pass to the callback at exit.

-Registers exit hooks that run after the event loop has ended, but before the VM is killed.
+Registers exit hooks that run after the event loop has ended but before the VM is killed.

-Callbacks are run in last-in, first-out order.
+Callbacks are run in last-in first-out order.
 AtExit takes two parameters: a pointer to a callback function to run at exit, and a pointer to untyped context data to be passed to that callback.